 Use Coin-Based Games to Teach Money Skills

-Coins are a great way not only to teach children about the value of money, but also to teach a number of valuable mathematical concepts, including addition, subtraction, multiplication, and division.
-You can use regular coins, or, if you are concerned about coins going into little mouths, you can make your own coins out of cardboard, writing the values on them clearly for early readers.
-If you are using real coins, make sure your players know ahead of time that they will not be keeping the money!
+Using coins in games makes a great way not only to teach children about the value of money, but also to teach a number of valuable mathematical concepts including addition, subtraction, multiplication, and division.
+You can use regular coins, or, if you have concerns about coins going into little mouths, you can make your own coins out of cardboard and write the values on them clearly for early readers.
+If you decide to use real coins, make sure your players know ahead of time that they will not be keeping the money!

 Kids learn best when they think they are playing a game.
-By turning coin counting and math exercises into fun games that the whole family can play, kids will learn valuable information about money management without even realizing it.
+By turning coin-counting and math exercises into fun games that the whole family can play, kids can learn valuable information about money management without even realizing it.